U.S. Airstrikes Seek To Turn Back Militant Tide From Iraqi Dam

 It's ALL THINGS CONSIDERED from NPR West.
 Arun Rath is away.
 I'm Tess Vigeland.
 A senior U.S. official says airstrikes were carried out in northern Iraq today near the Mosul Dam.
 Sunni Muslim fighters, calling themselves the Islamic State, seized the hydroelectric dam earlier this month.
 A breach of the dam could threaten hundreds of thousands of people, so regaining control of it is strategically important.
 NPR's Peter Kenyon is in the northern city of Duhok.
 Peter, what is the significance of this development?

-PETER KENYON, BYLINE: What we're hearing from a Kurdish Peshmerga commander, Mohadin Maruf (ph) is that today's airstrikes hits targets to the east, south and west of the dam, and that this is a prelude to a ground operation to take back control of it - away from the Islamist fighters who now are in charge.
+PETER KENYON, BYLINE: What we're hearing from a Kurdish Peshmerga commander named, Mohadin Maruf (ph) is that today's airstrikes hits targets to the east, south and west of the dam, and that this is a prelude to a ground operation to take back control of it - away from the Islamist fighters who now are in charge.
 He didn't precisely say the ground offensive was already underway but said more than once that good news is coming soon.
-Now losing this damn was a big embarrassment for the Peshmerga.
+Now losing this dam was a big embarrassment for the Peshmerga.
 They're eager to get it back.
 They've been working with the Iraqi army about coordinating ground operations.
 And another Peshmerga officer I spoke with today said they hope they can count on more U.S. air support as well.

 VIGELAND: So retaking this dam is clearly a top priority for Iraq.
 What kind of risks are involved?